TandoorRecipes/recipes/docs/system/updating.md

 For all setups using Docker the updating process look something like this

 0. Before updating it is recommended to **create a [backup](/system/backup)!**
-1. Stop the container using `docker-compose down`
+1. Stop the container using `docker compose down`
-2. Pull the latest image using `docker-compose pull`
+2. Pull the latest image using `docker compose pull`
-3. Start the container again using `docker-compose up -d`
+3. Start the container again using `docker compose up -d`

 ## Manual